Kimberlee97/tp/docs/UserGuide.md

 ## Quick start

 1. To ensure you have Java `17` or above installed in your Computer:<br>
-   * Search for Command Prompt in the Start Menu.
+   * Search for Command Prompt in the Start Menu (if you are using Mac, open terminal by using Spotlight Search (Command + Space bar), then type "Terminal").
      <img src="images/cmd.png" width="700" height="auto" />
-   * Enter `java -version` and press `Enter`.
+   * Enter `java -version` and press Enter.
 You should see something like this.
      <img src="images/javaVersion.png" width="700" height="auto" />
    * Verify that the terminal displays `java version "17"` or higher (highlighted line in screenshot above).<br>
+   * if Java version displayed is not Java `17` or higher:
+     * **Windows users:** Ensure you have the precise JDK version prescribed [here](https://se-education.org/guides/tutorials/javaInstallationWindows.html).

-   **Mac users:** Ensure you have the precise JDK version prescribed [here](https://se-education.org/guides/tutorials/javaInstallationMac.html).
+     * **Mac users:** Ensure you have the precise JDK version prescribed [here](https://se-education.org/guides/tutorials/javaInstallationMac.html).

 2. Download the latest `.jar` file from [here](https://github.com/AY2526S1-CS2103T-F15A-4/tp/releases/).